mebecker/afd-fronted-storage/readme.md

 2. Get the front door url from arm deployment output

     ![AFD Url](assets/afdurl.png)
-3. Approve storage account private endpoint
+3. Approve storage account private endpoint.
+If you don't approve the private endpoint then AFD will return a 504 Service Unavailable error on all requests.
 4. Get a sas token from the storage account

     ![SAS Token](assets/sas.png)